per1234/esparto/README.md

  [Youtube channel (instructional videos)](https://www.youtube.com/channel/UCYi-Ko76_3p9hBUtleZRY6g)

-## :pushpin: Decide what GPIOs you will be using.
+## :pushpin: Decide what GPIOs you will be using

 For each GPIO you use you need to decide which Esparto pin type best matches your requirements.
 Having done this, write a callback routine that takes two int values: `void myGPIOCallback(int i1, int i2){ ...do something... }` In all cases, i1 is the state of the pin that caused the callback event, usually 1 or 0.
 In many cases i2 is the micros() value of when the event occured.